psarando/shire-reckoning/README.md

 [Aligning the Calendar of Imladris to the Shire Calendar](Rivendell_Drift.md#aligning-the-calendar-of-imladris-to-the-shire-calendar) for more info.

-##### Synchronize with Boris Shapiro's "7th Age" Reckoning
+#### Synchronize with Boris Shapiro's "7th Age" Reckoning
-This setting synchronizes the Rivendell calendar with [Boris Shapiro's "7th Age" Reckoning](http://www.elvish.org/gwaith/calendars.htm), which is also the conversion scheme used by [Quenya101.com](https://Quenya101.com) for their calendar conversion requests.
+This setting synchronizes the Rivendell Reckoning calendar with [Boris Shapiro's "7th Age" Reckoning](http://www.elvish.org/gwaith/calendars.htm), which is also the conversion scheme used by [Quenya101.com](https://Quenya101.com) for their calendar conversion requests.

 See the [Rivendell Reckoning Notes](#why-march-22nd) for more info.

-### Shire Reckoning Notes
+## Shire Reckoning Notes

 > In the above notes [of Appendix D], as in the narrative,
 > I have used our modern names for both months and weekdays,